-When applied fully, the Education for Life program should provide what’s needed to surpass even the strictest education standards for traditional educational institutions.
-This page covers the details around this.
-It discusses the reasons behind including both traditional test based learning as well as other methodology to create a holistic learning program for well balanced and prepared students who can achieve their goals.
-This Surpassing Existing Education Standards section of Education for Life Evaluation and Evolution combines with the Objective Data and Analysis section and the Information Maintenance and Sharing section to provide the necessary and objective assessment, analysis, and transfer of education progress and information to programs outside of the Education for Life system.
+When applied fully, the Education for Life program should provide what’s needed to surpass even the strictest education standards of traditional educational institutions.
+This page deals with the specifics of how to achieve this.
+It combines with the Objective Data and Analysis section and the Information Maintenance and Sharing section to provide the necessary and objective assessment, analysis, and transfer of education progress and information to options outside of the Education for Life program.

-Sharing and helping to support and spread ideas like this is directly in alignment with our Purpose and Mission, our Global-transformation Pledge, and Highest Good philosophy for open source creation, sharing, and making a difference in the world.
+Objectively showing how the Education for Life program surpasses existing educational standards is important for validating its effectiveness as an alternative education approach.
+Sharing and helping to spread this as a more holistic and effective educational method is part of our strategy for creating positive and permanent global transformation through open source and self-replicating teacher/demonstration hubs.
+This is directly in alignment with our Purpose and Mission, our Global-transformation Pledge, and Highest Good philosophy for open source creation, sharing, and making a difference in the world.

-However, because of the limitation of exam based learning, it is extremely important to offer many types of teaching, learning, and recognition into the learning program for each student, even for students who will be attending college.
-One issue with exams and testing is that research has shown it can narrow thinking.
-A person with mostly test based learning experience tends to seeks for the right answer rather than thinking critically, outside the box, and/or thinking for themselves.
-They may give up quickly when they don’t know the answer, and not even try creative problem solving.
-Over emphasis on this kind of testing has been equated to spoon-feeding as it focus on memorization and regurgitation for short term results rather than on comprehension, understanding, retention, and a broader application of knowledge.
-At the same time, based on scientific studies of how the brain works, studying deeper helps the retention of information.
+Research on exams and testing has shown over reliance on this kind of learning can narrow thinking.
+A person with mostly test-based learning experience tends to seek “the right answer” rather than thinking critically, outside the box, and/or thinking for themselves.
+They may give up more quickly when they don’t know the answer and not even try creative problem solving.
+For this reason, this kind of testing has been equated to “spoon-feeding knowledge” because it focuses on memorization and regurgitation for short-term results rather than on comprehension, understanding, retention, and a broader application of knowledge.

 When applied fully, the Education for Life program should provide what’s needed to surpass even the strictest education standards for traditional educational institutions.
 This page is meant to be combined with the Objective Data and Analysis page and the Information Maintenance and Sharing page to provide the necessary and objective assessment, analysis, and transfer of education progress and information to programs outside of the Education for Life system.